 db-relation-joined hook we mentioned above, you could

 Whilst you are debugging a hook, it is possible that other hooks will be queued to run.
 Even hooks which are not in your list to debug will be suspended in the queue until you exit your current window.
 See the special considerations below.

 The queue for pending hooks will restart once you exit the window with an

 Note: To allow Juju to continue processing events normally, you must

-events on that unit will be paused indefinitely.
+otherwise all further events on that unit may be blocked indefinitely.

 The queue can be halted by exiting with an

 exit 1 command, which will flag the

 hook as failed.
 Juju will revert to its normal behaviour of suspending